k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

    - Linux: Root or sudo access grants you administrative rights
    - Windows: Administrator rights are required on your machine

+4. To install Docker Compose Runtime for K2view Fabric Web Studio on Microsoft Windows, you will need to use Windows Subsystem for Linux (WSL) in conjunction with a Linux distribution.
+When installing on Microsoft Windows with WSL, you need to install a Linux distribution rather than use the default distribution bundled by Microsoft's WSL.
+Using the Microsoft-provided Linux distribution will cause the Docker Compose Runtime for Fabric Services to fail to run correctly.
+Instructions are provided in the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Docker-Compose-Installation.html">Docker and Docker Compose Installation</a> topic.

 ### K2view Software

-1. It is presumed that you have Internet access for the installation in order to obtain Fabric images from the K2view Nexus Container Registry and perform a Git clone on your machine.
+1. It is presumed that you have Internet access for the installation to obtain Fabric images from the K2view Nexus Container Registry and perform a Git clone on your machine.
 2. To obtain a Fabric Studio docker image, a K2view Nexus account is required.
 Your K2view representative can arrange this for you.

 ### Internet Access is Required